frontend-mentor-newbie-projects/01-profile-card-component/README.md

 # Frontend Mentor - Profile Card Component Solution

-This is a solution to the [Profile Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [Profile Card Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents